-Weil-Felix is a nonspecific agglutination test which detects anti-rickettsial antibodies in patient’s serum.
-Weil-Felix test is based on cross-reactions which occur between antibodies produced in acute rickettsial infections with antigens of OX (OX 19, OX 2, and OXK) strains of Proteus species.
-Dilution of patient’s serum are tested against suspensions of the different Proteus strains.
+Weil-Felix is a nonspecific agglutination test that detects anti-rickettsial antibodies in patient’s serum.
+Weil-Felix test is based on cross-reactions that occur between antibodies produced in acute rickettsial infections with antigens of OX (OX 19, OX 2, and OXK) strains of Proteus species.
+Dilution of the patient’s serum is tested against suspensions of the different Proteus strains.

 Several rickettsiae, such as Rickettsia prowazekii, Rickettsia tsutsugamushi, and R. rickettsii, posses antigens that cross-react with antigens of OX strains of Proteus vulgaris.

 Proteus OXK strain agglutinins are produced in scrub typhus and OX 2 and OX 19 agglutinins in other rickettsial diseases, see the table below

 |R. prowazekii (Epidemic typhus)||+ + +||+/-||–|

 |R. rickettsii (Rocky Mountain Spotted fever)||+/ + + +||+/ + + +||–|

 Both sensitivity and specificity of the Weil-Felix test are low, but its predictive value can be increased by testing both acute and convalescent-phase samples and observing a rise in antibody titre.